Two of you

 No reason at all

 The most common reason.
-A November weekend, the fireplace, and nothing on the calendar.
+A November weekend, the heat turned up, and nothing on the calendar.

 08 — Inside the cottage